Raoul1808/psv/README.md

 - How the sorted numbers should be colored based on their range

 These options are purely cosmetic and do not impact in any way the sorting of numbers.

+> [!NOTE]
+>
+> The coloring of sorted numbers may not update in real time. **THIS IS NORMAL**,
+> as the vertex data is only regenerated when the simulation is running,
+> or was stepped or skipped through.

 ### Benchmarking